Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Introduction

-Recently, Liu~\cite{liu} gave the first rigorous result that Glauber dynamics for the six-vertex model is slow mixing in an ordered phase by showing that local Markov chains are slow mixing in the antiferroelectric subregion defined by $\max(a,b) < c / \mu$, where $\mu = 2.6381585...$ is the connective constant for self-avoiding walks on the square lattice (\Cref{fig:phase-diagram-liu}).
-He also showed that the directed loop algorithm is slowly mixing in the same antiferroelectric region and for all of the ferroelectric region, but this has no bearing on the efficiency of Glauber dynamics in the ferroelectric region.
-We also point out that the partition function of the six-vertex model is exactly computable for all boundary conditions at the free-fermion point when $\Delta=0$, or equivalently $a^2 + b^2 = c^2$, via a reduction to domino tilings and a Pfaffian computation~\cite{ferrari2006domino}.
-There is strong evidence that exact counting is unlikely anywhere else for arbitrary boundary conditions~\cite{cai2018complexity}.
-Last, we mention that the approximability of the eight-vertex model has also recently been studied~\cite{cai2018approximability}.
+Liu~\cite{liu} gave the first rigorous result showing that Glauber dynamics can be slowly mixing in a subregion of an ordered phase.
+In particular, Liu showed that local Markov chains subject to free boundary conditions require exponential time to converge to stationarity in the antiferroelectric subregion defined by $\max(a,b) < c / \mu$ (i.e., the red region in \Cref{fig:phase-diagram-liu}), where $\mu = 2.6381585...$ is the \emph{connective constant} for self-avoiding walks on the square lattice.
+We note that the connective constant is defined by the limit $\mu = \lim_{n \rightarrow \infty} \gamma_n^{1/n}$, where $\gamma_n$ is the number of self-avoiding walks of length $n$ on the square lattice.
+Liu also showed that the directed loop algorithm used in~\cite{cai2019approximability} mixes slowly in the same antiferroelectric subregion and for all of the ferroelectric region.
+This, however, has no bearing on the efficiency of Glauber dynamics in the ferroelectric region.
+As an aside, we also remark that the partition function is exactly computable for all boundary conditions at the free-fermion point when $\Delta=0$, or equivalently $a^2 + b^2 = c^2$, via a reduction to domino tilings and a Pfaffian computation~\cite{ferrari2006domino}.